-- $\hfill \square$ Wait for normal air pressure to build up - $\hfill\Box$ release the parking brake - ☐ move the vehicle forward slowly (about five mph) - □ apply the brakes firmly using the brake pedal.
+- 1. Wait for normal air pressure to build up. - 2.
+Release the parking brake. - 3.
+Move the vehicle forward slowly (about five mph). - 4.
+Apply the brakes firmly using the brake pedal.

 Note any vehicle "pulling" to one side, unusual feel, or delayed stopping action.
 This test may show you problems, which you otherwise wouldn't know about until you needed the brakes on the road.